edleebinj/graphwar_Desmos_alternative/README.md

 # graphwar_function_grapher
-### this is a desmos or geogebra alternative with live updating background.
+### This is a desmos or geogebra alternative with live updating background.
 ![graaphwarsc2](https://user-images.githubusercontent.com/81552194/181109910-33740a83-34f2-432d-8509-f7f28dd0f7a8.png)
 ## Dependencies
 Win32